Jordanh1996/promises-utils/packages/throttle/README.md

 }

 // When allSettled option is off.
-// Note: If one of the Promise rejects then the throttlePromises call will throw, and the rest of the Promises that hasn't started will be canceled. async function example() {
+// Note: If one of the Promise rejects then the promiseThrottle call will throw, and the rest of the Promises that hasn't started will be canceled. async function example() {
   const [
     first,  // 1
     second,// 2
-  ] = await throttlePromises(
+  ] = await promiseThrottle(
     [
       async () => {
         await sleep(100);